NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Experiments

 \section{Experiments}

-We test NAG-GS method on several neural architectures: logistic regression, transformer models for natural language processing tasks, and residual networks for computer vision tasks.
-Section \ref{subsec:logi_reg} presents the numerical results for logistic regression.
-Sections \ref{subsec:transformer-models} and \ref{subsec:resnet} focus on the tests carried out on transformers and residual networks.
-For these two neural architectures, in order to perform a benchmark of our method as fair as possible, we replace the reference optimizers with ours and adjust only hyperparameters of our optimizer.
-We keep intact the model architectures and model hyperparameters such as dropout rate, schedule, batch size, number of training epoches, evaluation methodology.
-Moreover, we carry out ablation study on small real-world models.
-The results of the benchmark for transformer models and residual networks are summarized in~\cref{tab:experiments-summary}.
+We test the NAG-GS method on several neural architectures: logistic regression, transformer model for natural language processing (RoBERTa model) and computer vision (ViT model) tasks, residual networks for computer vision tasks (ResNet20).
+To ensure a fair benchmark of our method on these neural architectures, we replace the reference optimizers with our own and solely adjust the hyperparameters of our optimizer.
+We maintain the integrity of the model architectures and hyperparameters, including the dropout rate, schedule, batch size, number of training epochs, and evaluation methodology.
+The experiments described below can be easily reproduced using the available codes\footnote{https://github.com/naggsopt/naggs}.
+The results of the benchmark for the considered models are summarized in~\cref{tab:experiments-summary}.

-Furthermore, in \cref{subsec:updated-gamma}, the experiments highlight the importance of updating $\gamma$ during the training process.
-In \cref{subsec:hessian-spectrum} we present some preliminary experiments to study the relations between convergence and Hessian spectrum.
-Moreover, in \cref{subsec:phase-diagrams} we bring some numerical evidences that support the theoretical constraints on the optimizer parameters that have been derived in Section \ref{sec:model and theory}.
-The implementation details are discussed in \cref{subsec:implementation-details}.